When Did Last Names Come About

 Early Seeds of Identification

 In other parts of the world, similar rudimentary systems existed.
 In China, some form of surnames (xìng) have been used for millennia, traditionally passed down patrilineally.
 These surnames were often associated with noble lineages or clans, although their usage and prevalence varied over time.
-However, these early systems were not always consistently applied across all social strata or geographical regions.
+That said, these early systems were not always consistently applied across all social strata or geographical regions.

 The European Transition: Necessity and Administration

 The real impetus for the widespread adoption of last names in Europe came during the Middle Ages (roughly 5th to 15th centuries).
-As populations grew and people migrated, the use of a single given name became increasingly inadequate for distinguishing individuals, especially in legal, administrative, and economic contexts.
+Consider this: as populations grew and people migrated, the use of a single given name became increasingly inadequate for distinguishing individuals, especially in legal, administrative, and economic contexts.
 Imagine trying to track land ownership, collect taxes, or record births and deaths when many people shared the same name.

 The Medieval Flourishing: Types and Origins